-1.5 THE SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR (SENDCO)
+5. THE SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR (SENCO)

-The assigned SENDCo is Laura Tipping, and the TEAM LEADER for SEND is Anna Kurcewicz and the TEAM LEADER for the ERC is Helen Morley.
-The SENDCo and the SEND Leadership Team Deputy SENDCo have day-to-day responsibility for the operation of the SEND policy and co-ordinating of specific provision made to support individual students with SEND, including those who have EHC plans, working closely with staff, parents and carers, and other agencies.
+The assigned SENCO is Laura Tipping, and the Deputy SENCo is Carole Rodgers.
+The SENCo and the Deputy SENCo have day-to-day responsibility for the operation of the SEN policy and co-ordinating of specific provision made to support individual students with SEN, including those who have EHC plans, working closely with staff, parents and carers, and other agencies.

-The SENDCo and the SEND Leadership Team provide professional guidance to colleagues with the aim of securing high quality teaching for children with SEND, and works closely with staff, parents, and other agencies.
-The SENDCo and the SEND Leadership Team work with professionals providing a support role to families to ensure that students with SEND receive appropriate support and high-quality teaching.
+The SENCo and the Deputy SENCo provide professional guidance to colleagues with the aim of securing high quality teaching for children with SEN, and works closely with staff, parents and other agencies.
+The SENCo and the Deputy SENCo work with professionals providing a support role to families to ensure that students with SEN receive appropriate support and high-quality teaching.

-The SENDCO and the SEND Leadership Team play an important role with the Headteacher and governing body in determining the strategic development of SEND policy and provision in the school in order to raise the achievement of children with SEND.
+The SENCO and the Deputy SENCo play an important role with the Headteacher and governing body in determining the strategic development of SEN policy and provision in the school in order to raise the achievement of children with SEN.

-1.6 DEFINITION OF DISABILITY
+6. DEFINITION OF DISABILITY

-Many students who have SEND may also have a disability under the Equality Act 2010 - that is
+Many students who have SEN may also have a disability under the Equality Act 2010 - that is

-'...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities.'
-This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial' SEND Code of Practice (2014, p5)
+'...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
+This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial' SEN Code of Practice (2014, p5)

-1.7 SUPPORT FOR SEND
+7. SUPPORT FOR SEN